tango-controls/PANIC/panic/test/tests.rst

 ----

-!!*: test not 100% passed for 6.0 release and taurus 3.7 (March 2017)
+!!*: tests passed for 6.0; but with some bugs in GUI:

-EXCEPT is green, should be grey
+* EXCEPT is green, should be grey
-GROUP_ALL is not able to follow the speed of all GROUP signal changes (2 levels) DEBUG alarms are shown in Orange (should be Yellow)
+* EXCEPTS_OK is shown in Orange (should be Yellow)
+* GROUP_ALL is hard to predict due to chained delay in evaluation